 About

 The Macedon Ranges Photographic Society commenced as the Woodend Camera Club in 1983.
 It was founded by local resident Stan Fox and a number of others who where passionate about their photographic art.
-The Club changed it’s name in 1994 to what it is known as today and meets at 7pm on the first Tuesday of the month and the following Monday.
-Plus loads of other activities throughout the month.
+The Club changed its name in 1994 to what it is known as today.
+Our Club meets at 7pm on the first and/or second Monday of the month from February to November with a summer and winter program.
+See below in details.

 Club Activities